CannyChiu/StudentFieldGuidetoFirstJob/README.md

 * LinkedIn Jobs

 <h1>3.[WIP]    Showcasing “you” </h1>
 As a recruiter, we see hundreds, if not thousands of resumes per day.
 The reality is that you need to differentiate yourself from your competition.
-Listing your tech stack is the bare minimum in my opinion.
+Listing your tech stack is the bare minimum.
 We also understand that as students, you won't have 3-5 years of experience.
 When I've worked with Hiring Managers, a stand-out student has always been someone that has shown they are hungry to learn, have shown leadership in their life outsife of school and genuine passion for the company & the role.

 **Things that have interested me about a person's profile:**
-* Courses/Academic Background - show us what you're learning.
+* **Courses/Academic Background** - show us what you're learning.
 If it's unconventional and intentional - I love that, it shows me you have intellectual curiosity.
 * Hobbies/Interests - I've always found that if someone is able to channel their passion into continuous learning (even if it has NOTHING to do with their career), it's a huge signal of discipline and self-motivation.
 I see it as a sign of their growth potential in their career.
 * Side projects on Github, Kaggle, Behance - having random projects you work on shows me that you're interested in your field outside of the direct pay check.
 I'm not expecting someone to be commiting code every night on personal projects while raising a family!
 I think having side projects is a nice optional thing that can show recruiters that you enjoy the craft (career) you've chosen.
 I think it's also important to state that if you genuinely are fulfilled in your day-to-day responsbilities (don't get me wrong, being paid is super important to), you have a higher chance of sustaining yourself in the marathon known as a career.
 * Campus extra-curriculars, specifically leadership roles - Getting involved on campus is a huge plus for students, you get to: meet new friends, build new soft skills (project management, time management, public speaking, and more), networking, and much much more.
 Outside of the benefits to you as a student, as an employer, I love seeing what students are passionate about and it is a signal that you're the type to take initiative and fix those "broken windows".